RECENT POSTS

 Bonnie Tyler, the husky-voiced Welsh singer who earned worldwide pop hits including 1978’s “It’s a Heartache” and 1983’s “Total Eclipse of the Heart,” suffered cardiac arrest last week following emergency intestinal surgery.
 The May 11, 2026 news followed earlier reports last week that the singer had been placed into a medically induced coma.

 Reports indicate that the popular singer had first felt unwell while performing in London in March.
 After an examination, she is said to have recovered well enough to travel to Portugal, where she maintains a home.
 Upon feeling “severe abdominal pain,” Tyler, who will turn 75 on June 8, was taken to a hospital in Faro, Portugal, where emergency appendix surgery was performed on around May 6.
 Various reports on May 11 add that Tyler suffered cardiac arrest and had to be resuscitated.
-The singer’s social media team noted on May 8 that she was then “put into a medically induced coma to aid her recovery.”
+The singer’s social media team wrote on May 8 that she was then “put into a medically induced coma to aid her recovery.”

 The full post noted, “Thank you for the incredible outpouring of love and well wishes we’ve received for Bonnie over the last few days.
 It truly means the world.